Rubber Band Ligation

 Rubber Band Ligation is one of the most widely used treatments for internal hemorrhoids.
 Typically, it is used for 2nd and 3rd degree hemorrhoids.

-This procedure is performed in Dr. Kirkland's office and thusly in an outpatient setting.
+This procedure is performed in Dr. Kirkland's office, located in St. Louis, and thusly in an outpatient setting.
 A lighted anoscope is passed via the anus and the hemorrhoid tissue is identified.

 A hemorrhoid bander with two rubber bands is attached to a suction device.
 The apparatus is passed through the anoscope and over the hemorrhoid plexus.
 Once appropriately placed, the tigger of the bander is pulled or fired.
 This restricts the blood supply to the hemorrhoid which will shrink and eventually drop off.